 The east peak is a little higher than the west one.
 A trailhead sign marks it as being 2234’, with the trailhead being at 2001’.
 (My GPS device gave me a summit altitude of 2458’, but the other measure more closely matches contour lines on USGS topo maps; also, since my GPS device gave me a TH elevation very close to that on the sign, it reinforces my belief that the strong winds up top were affecting barometric pressure enough to throw off accurate readings.)
 The east peak is also a little easier to climb, although one section makes the route itself have a harder rating.
 Both peaks are scrambles, not hikes.
 More details follow in the next two sections.

 Do not let the short distances and elevation gains lull you into thinking these peaks are "cake."
-For most experienced scramblers, these peaks will be "cake," but at the same time, these are the exact kinds of peaks on which statistics are made through the cocky and/or uninitiated (in all honesty, I probably should not have taken my kid on the east peak and probably could not have if not for the help of my brothers).
+For most experienced scramblers, these peaks will be "cake," but at the same time, these are the exact kinds of peaks on which statistics are made through the cocky and/or uninitiated (in all honesty, I probably should not have taken my 4-year-old son on the east peak and probably could not have if not for the help of my brothers).
 Each peak has a challenging pitch (or pitches) and/or exposure that can translate into serious injury or death.

 The peaks are also good objectives for kids.
 In fact, it was through asking here about kid-friendly scrambles in the Vegas area that someone gave me the idea to climb these peaks.
 The short distances involved greatly diminish (but do not eliminate) the chances of dehydration and burnout, and if there is an injury or other problem, the car and help are close.

 Do not, however, let young children climb unattended.
 This might seem unnecessary to say, but I was astounded at the number of kids 12 and younger who were up on the peaks while completely unsupervised by adults.
 In one case, the parents were sitting in lawn chairs at the trailhead picnicking while their kids were on the rocks, often out of sight.
-On the west peak, I had to “rescue” two kids around 12 or 13 who had climbed an exposed Class 4 pitch with little trouble but were spooked when it came to downclimbing it.
+On the west peak, I had to “rescue” two kids around 12 or 13 who had climbed an exposed Class 4 spot with little trouble but were spooked when it came to downclimbing it.
 On the east peak, I watched another group of three struggle with downclimbing the “crux” section, and one nearly injured herself when she leapt the last few feet down, hit the ground hard, lost her balance, and started to roll; all the while, the parents socialized in the parking lot below, oblivious to or unconcerned about the real dangers their children were encountering.
 I am not saying not to take kids up here-- after all, my four-year-old son went up here, with assistance in a few places-- just that any responsible parent should be supervising and ready to help if needed.
 Playing on boulders and small outcrops, where a fall might mean tears and a bloody lip, while parents lounge nearby is one thing; playing unsupervised on Class 4 terrain, sometimes with serious exposure, is another.

 A note on the ratings in the route descriptions: the Class 4 ratings are subjective and based on my experiences with consensus-rated Class 4 pitches.
 Someone else might think the pitches are a tough Class 3, and yet another might think they are “easy” Class 5.
 Bottom line-- you judge the pitches based on your comfort level and not on what someone else has told you about them.
 If you are uncomfortable with what you see, do not climb it simply because I or someone else has said it is “just” Class 4.